mcooper7649/CSS-TINDOG/README.md

 2. Use Bootstrap grid system to show ALL on desktop, 2 on 1 row on tablet and 100% on last row on tablet.
 Then on mobile size make them take up 100%.

 3. Add Bootstrap pricing buttons using the same styles as our examples.

+4. Add Custom Class to to each column.
+Add padding between the columns and text-align center the text.

+Tindog Z-Index

+1. Z Index is a layering technique.
+2. Default index on all elements is 0.
+3. 1 is a layer on top of 0 and -1 is layer below.
+4. Z-Index only works with a position specified.
+IE position:absolute or relative.
+5. if no z-index is specified but position is, the element farther down in the html will sit on top.

+Tindog Z-Index Challenge
+1. Get the Phone image to sit behind the "features" section.